Moremar/IT_tutorials/Node.js/README.md

 When the server should send messages to the client without an incoming request (for example in a chat app for a notification), we can use WebSocket, that is established by HTTP under the hood.

 `socket.io` is one of the multiple Node.js libraries that offers client/server communication with the WebSocket protocol.
-It needs to be installed on both the client (React, Angular, ...) and the Node.js backend for the 2 to communicate via WebSocket.
+It needs to be installed on both the client (React, Angular, ...) and the Node.js backend for them to communicate via WebSocket.

 ``` commandline
 npm install --save socket.io             // on backend project (Node.js)